Big-Fig/Fediverse.app/README.md

 Push notifications implemented via [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) server

-[PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) is Ruby on Rails server which handle web pushes and relay them to FCM.
+[PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) is Ruby on Rails server which handles web pushes and relays them to FCM.

 **From `2.5.0` version Fedi uses PushRelayFCM mode without decryption on server-side.
 So all private data is safe.**